Portion/Yield:Serves 6 as a lunch or supper

 - 1 teaspoon nigella seeds

-Lay the marinated chicken flat onto a chopping board and skewer with two skewers per thigh on either side to balance it out, this will help to keep the chicken flat and ensures that the chicken cooks evenly.
+Lay the marinated chicken pieces flat on a chopping board.
+Using two skewers, thread one flattened chicken thigh on to each pair of skewers (one skewer either side of the chicken), so the chicken stays flat and cooks evenly.
+Repeat to make 6 chicken skewers.
 Sprinkle the nigella seeds over the skewered thighs.